Compete Against the Best.

 Competing at the Highest Level

-Our teams compete with and often win against some of the biggest names in prep school sports – Andover, Exeter, Northfield Mt.
+Our teams compete with some of the biggest names in prep school sports – Andover, Exeter, Northfield Mt.
 Hermon, Berkshire, New Hampton, Holderness, St. Sebastian’s, Albany Academy, Cushing Academy, St. George’s, Greenwich Academy, BB&N, Worcester Academy and Thayer among many others.
 The Winchendon School is a member of NEPSAC (The New England Preparatory School Athletic Council).

 - 326 acres